Are you thinking about or currently selling insurance?

 If you don’t do that, the potential for failure is HUGE.

-Let’s say you work for New York Life or Northwestern Mutual, or you’re looking at another big multi-level marketing company.
+Let’s say you work for New York Life or Northwestern Mutual.
+Or you’re looking at joining a multi-level marketing company.

 Try to learn how the branch office helps develop you into a top-producing agent.

 Bottom line, local support from your agency and your direct upline/manager is critical for your short- and long-term success.